Questions about prevent heart diseases

 9. Want to reduce your high blood pressure?
 First, follow treatments your doctor recommends.
 Then look at 12 extra ways to cut your blood pressure without drugs.

 10. If you are ‘Fat but fit’, are you at increased risk of heart disease?
-Being ‘fat and healthy’ is a myth, Spanish researchers say based on their findings on the health of 527,662 working adults.
+Yes, being ‘fat and healthy’ is a myth, say researchers from Umea University, Sweden, who monitored 1.3 million men of various body types over a 30-year period.
 “Obesity still increases the risk of heart attacks and strokes”.